Nathan Fletcher: Early life and education

 Fletcher was born and spent the early years of his life in Carson City, Nevada.
 His parents divorced when he was two years old, and his mother Sherrie Morgan, moved with him to Smackover, Arkansas.
 There, she met and married Danny Farley, who worked at an International Paper factory.
 His biological father, Randy Fletcher, a former deputy sheriff, obtained a custody decree in Nevada.
 Randy Fletcher then drove to Arkansas, where he took Nathan from his mother and returned to Nevada with him.
 A Nevada judge granted custody to Randy Fletcher with visitation rights for Sherrie.
 Nathan describes his father as abusive and said this period of his life was "a living hell".

 Fletcher was sent back to live with his mother when he was eight years old; he remained with her and Danny Farley for the rest of his childhood.
-He says that when he talks about his dad, he is referring to his stepfather Danny Farley, whom he counts as his only father figure.
+He says that when he talks about his dad, he is referring to his stepfather Danny Farley, whom he counts as his only real father figure.
 His childhood and family background became an issue during his campaign for mayor, when opponents accused him of dishonesty because of apparent inconsistencies in talking about his father.
-He had tried to keep the details of his background private, but faced with the accusations, he and his mother gave an interview to KPBS in which they explained the apparent contradictions as resulting from the difference between his father and his stepfather.
+He had tried to keep the details of his background private, but faced with the accusations, he and his mother gave an interview to KPBS in which they explained the apparent contradictions as resulting from the difference between his biological father and his stepfather.

 He graduated from Smackover High School and moved to California, earning a Bachelor of Science in political science from California Baptist University.